As passionate about the game as you are….

 Prior to her time on the LPGA Future’s Tour, one which she recorded an eighth-place finish, Miller was a standout student-athlete at Illinois State.
 In the classroom, the Bloomington, Ill., native was named the 2010 ISU Female Scholar-Athlete of the Year.
 Also in 2010, Miller was a Presidential Scholar and earned the Missouri Valley Conference Dr. Charlotte West Scholar-Athlete Award.
 From 2007-2010, she was a NCAA Academic All-American.

 Like she did in the classroom, Miller had great success on the golf course during her Redbird career.
 She earned Valley Medalist honors with a three-round score of 225 in 2009 and was named to the MVC All-Conference Team from 2008 through 2010.
 For her efforts throughout the regular season, Miller was named the Valley Golfer of the Week on 10 different occasions.
 The No. 1 ranked player in the Missouri Valley Conference by Golf Stat also competed in the 2012 U.S. Women’s Amateur event.

 Travis Williams joined the Illinois State Athletics staff in April 2015, as the Weibring Golf Club Superintendent.
-Williams bring a wealth of knowledge to the position and 11 years’ experience.
+Williams brings a wealth of knowledge to the position and 14 years’ experience.

 Williams earned a degree in horticulture with a specialization in Turfgrass management from Illinois in 2004.
-He holds a Class A certification from the Golf Course Superintendent Association of America, is a member of the Central Illinois Golf Course Superintendent’s Association and the Midwest Association of Golf Course Superintendents, and is a licensed State of Illinois Applicator.
+He holds the classification of Certified Golf Course Superintendent from the Golf Course Superintendent Association of America, is on the Board of Directors of the Central Illinois Golf Course Superintendent’s Association and is a member of the Midwest Association of Golf Course Superintendents, and is a licensed State of Illinois Applicator

 Assistant Golf Course Superintendent